-- (vi) On December 9, 2019, the Company, with the approval of a requisite majority of debenture-holders, extended the maturity date for the debentures issued on December 15, 2017, March 15, 2019, June 17, 2019 and August 27, 2019 until March 31, 2021.
+(vi) On December 9, 2019, the Company, with the approval of a requisite majority of debenture-holders, extended the maturity date for the debentures issued on December 15, 2017, March 15, 2019, June 17, 2019 and August 27, 2019 until March 31, 2021.
 Warrants to purchase common shares issued to the purchasers of these debentures, at the time of their issuance, also had their exercise date extended to March 31, 2021.
-As consideration for the extension, KWG will distribute ferrochrome Delivery Warrants to the debenture-holders as an extension fee.
+As consideration for the extension, KWG agreed to distribute ferrochrome Delivery Warrants to the debenture-holders as an extension fee.
 For each \$35.00 principal amount of Convertible Debentures, the debenture-holders will receive Delivery Warrants exchangeable on a first-come aliquot basis for one ton of warehoused ferrochrome.
-The terms of the Delivery Warrants will provide that they may be tendered by their holders to receive ferrochrome from 1% of any future ferrochrome production from the Company's chromite mineral interests, if and when produced.
-The Company recognized a loss of \$532,426 in 2019 on the modification of the maturity date of the debentures. - (vii) On September 29, 2021, the Company issued a number of unsecured convertible debentures for cash proceeds in the amount of \$3,331,557 and \$79,100 to satisfy accounts payable amounts outstanding at the time, for an aggregate principal amount of \$3,410,657 (\$79,100 of which was owed to an entity controlled by an officer of the Company).
+The terms of the Delivery Warrants will provide that they may be tendered by their holders to receive ferrochrome from 1% of any future ferrochrome production from the Company's Black Horse chromite mineral interests, if and when produced.
+The Company recognized a loss of \$532,426 in 2019 on the modification of the maturity date of the debentures.

+(vii) On September 29, 2021, the Company issued a number of unsecured convertible debentures for cash proceeds in the amount of \$3,268,555 and \$142,102 to satisfy accounts payable amounts outstanding at the time, for an aggregate principal amount of \$3,410,657 (\$79,100 of which was owed to an entity controlled by an officer of the Company).
 The debentures bear interest at 12% compounded annually and are due on June 30, 2023.
 Interest is payable concurrently with the payment of principal at the earliest of maturity, redemption or conversion, such payment to be made either at the Company's option on 30 days' notice, by payment in cash (other than in the event of a conversion) or by the issuance of units at a deemed value of \$15.00 per unit.
-Each unit will be comprised of two Multiple Voting Shares and one warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$9.60 at any time on or before December 15, 2023.
-The principal may be converted at the holder's option at any time or at the option of the Company after September 29, 2022 into units at a rate of \$15 per unit, with each unit being comprised of two Multiple Voting Shares and one warrant, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$9.60 at any time on or before December 15, 2023.
+Each unit will be comprised of six Multiple Voting Shares and three warrants enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$3.20 at any time on or before December 15, 2023.
+The principal may be converted at the holder's option at any time or at the option of the Company after September 29, 2022 into units at a rate of \$5 per unit, with each unit being comprised of six Multiple Voting Shares and three warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$3.20 at any time on or before December 15, 2023.
+Finder's fees of \$100,350 in cash were paid on this issuance.